 Location - Bowling Green Bay National Park, North Queensland, Australia

-Canyon Grade - V4 A1 III (French Grading System)
+Grade - V4 A1 III (French Grading System)

 Approach difficulty - Grade 3 (AWTGS)